 The blade hurt more when it was ripped back out than when it went in, leaving a jagged wound on his thigh.
 He stumbled, cutting down another cultist and shifting his body around the table to put a barrier between him and the cultists.
 They were naked and defenseless, but their sheer numbers evened the odds.

 There were four left, he knew, plus the one with the crimson band around his neck.
-That man hadn’t moved from his spot at the head of the table to help the others.
-He stood as still as a statue, arms raised to the ceiling and chanting.
+That man hadn't moved from his spot at the head of the table to help the others.
+He stood as still as a statue, arms raised to the ceiling and chanting—maintaining the connection to Mal'akheth even as his followers died around him.

 The ritual wasn't stopped yet, even with so many dead.
 Arthur knew that he had to get to that man if he wanted to rescue the little girl.